RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: LLMs Implementation Details

 We started with a poll of possible candidates and then narrowed it down to this curated list based on strong standards of operational viability and technical transparency.
 Some intriguing models were left out because of administrative or proprietary issues.
 For example, InvestLM (HKUST)\citep{InvestLM} was still not available since the licensing approval process did not respond to multiple academic enquiries.
 Industrial systems like BloombergGPT\citep{bloomberggpt} and Baichuan4-Finance\citep{baichuan4} were also left out because their weights are strictly closed-source.
 Zhi Xiaobao, on the other hand, is part of a consumer-facing app that doesn't have a research-grade API.
 Also, ICBC and Hundsun's \footnote{\url{https://www.hs.net/lightgpt/}} internal infrastructure models can only be used in private banking settings, which makes it impossible to verify them independently.

 Commercial API limits and architectural restrictions also required certain exclusions.
 HithinkGPT (Tonghuashun)\footnote{\url{https://aimiai.com/}} has a conversational interface, but its rigorous token-level quota of only 1,000 tokens with no institutional top-up option made it unsuitable for high-throughput reasoning audits.
-FinGPT-7B\citep{2023fingpt} was successfully deployed, but its tokeniser, which came from Llama-2 and Falcon, doesn't work well with Chinese characters; hence, Chinese tasks produce garbled outputs.
+FinGPT-7B\citep{2023fingpt} was successfully deployed, but its tokeniser doesn't work well with Chinese characters; hence, Chinese tasks produce garbled outputs.

 To protect the integrity of the data and make sure the comparison was fair, FinGPT-7B's evaluation was limited to the English sub-benchmarks.
 Furthermore, across all question types in the Chinese CPA, all financial-specific models face collapse when encountering complex calculation problems, whether original or revised questions.